 ACCOMMODATION: Varies by type and rating.
 Generally, you can expect hostelsto be between 10 to 30 Euros per night, mid-range hotels from 50 to 100 Euros per night and luxury hotels to be from 100 Euros per night.

 ATTRACTIONS: Costs can vary immensely depending on the country.
 Western Europe and Nordic countries will charge more for museum entrance and activities, while in the Balkans or Eastern Europe things are much, much cheaper comparatively.

 TRANSPORTATION: The most popular method of travel around Europe is by train, bus or rental car.
 The intercity buses start at 20 Euro.
 Car rental varies by length of time and generally average around 15 Euro per day for a compact.
 Taking flights withing the EU will vary depending on route, but tend to be around 50 Euro and up (Barcelona to London).

 FOOD: Food will vary widely depending on your tastes and what restaurants you choose to visit on your trip.
 Generally, though, you can expect to find fast food for around 5 to 15 Euro per meal, take a meal in a mid-range restaurant for 10 to 25 Euro per person and pay around 5 Euro for a beer.

 Below you will find some of the places we have stayed during our travels in Europe.
-These are individual properties that we enjoyed and would recommend to other travelers.
+These are in-depth guides to cities and properties that we enjoyed and would recommend to other travelers.